bradymholt/cron-expression-descriptor/README.md

 > "Ogni minuto"
 ```

-Platforms only implementing .NET Standard 1.6 or below (i.e. .NET Core 1.0) do not supoort `Thread.CurrentUICulture` and English ("en") will be used by default.
+Platforms only implementing .NET Standard 1.6 or below (i.e. .NET Core 1.0) do not supoort `Thread.CurrentUICulture` and English ("en") will be used by default, unless `Locale` option is passed in.

 ## .NET Platform Support